yse/easy_profiler/README.md

 Working profiler slows your application execution for only 1-2%.

 Disabled profiler will not affect your application execution in any way.
-You can leave it in your Release build and enable it in run-time at any moment during application launch to see what is happening at the moment.
+You can leave it in your Release build and enable it at run-time at any moment during application launch to see what is happening at the moment.

 Also the library can capture system's context switch events between threads.
 Context switch information includes duration, target thread id, thread owner process id, thread owner process name.